-If you were granted credit based on study in another course also registered with CRICOS, then these exemptions could still contribute towards meeting the study requirement regardless if a qualification was awarded for this other course.
+If you were granted credit based on a study in another course also registered with CRICOS, then these exemptions could still contribute towards meeting the study requirement regardless if a qualification was awarded for this other course.

 However, if you are enrolled in this course and given any credit based on non-CRICOS registered study you will not have completed two academic years study and would fail to meet the Australian study requirement.

 If you fall short of the 92 weeks of study due to exemptions you have received, you have several options to meet the Australian study requirement.
-Options could include have the university rescind the exemptions so you must now successfully complete these subjects to be awarded your qualification complete additional units that are at the same level as the exempted units (or higher) and which are accepted by the university as award units for the qualification, such as an elective unit.
+Options could include having the university rescind the exemptions so you must now successfully complete these subjects to be awarded your qualification complete additional units that are at the same level as the exempted units (or higher) and which are accepted by the university as award units for the qualification, such as an elective unit.

 If the education provider specifies the units as ‘Non-Award’ units, then these units will not be able to count towards meeting the Australian study requirement.
-Also the additional units would need to be of sufficient registered CRICOS duration to take you to a total of 92 weeks of registered study.
+Also, the additional units would need to be of sufficient registered CRICOS duration to take you to a total of 92 weeks of registered study.

 Also note: The academic transcript should indicate that the elective is contributing towards the award of the degree for this unit to be counted towards meeting the Australian study requirement to ensure that there is no doubt about the electives being part of the award of the qualification complete an additional qualification that is closely related to the occupation you nominate on your General Skilled Migration application.
-This additional qualification must be of sufficient CRICOS registered duration to make up for the exempted units from the students course(s).
+This additional qualification must be of sufficient CRICOS registered duration to make up for the exempted units from the student’s course(s).

 Requirements to meet for application of the course!

 Each qualification that you have completed and are relying on to meet this requirement must: